Investments

 12/31/2023

-*The increase in fossil fuel exposure measured by $value in 2021 is related to favorable returns and a related increase in overall investment values.
-The portion of the endowment portfolio with fossil fuel exposure continued to decline despite the increase in $value.
+*The increase in fossil fuel exposure is related to favorable returns and the related increase in investment value.
+The College has made no new fossil fuel investments.

 Diversity Reporting- Endowment Assets Invested with Diverse Managers